dolanmiu/docx/docs/usage/math.md

 1. To add math, create a `Math` object
 2. Add `MathComponents` inside `Math`
-3.  `MathComponents` can have nested `MathComponents` inside. e.g. A fraction where the numerator is a square root, and the demoninator as another fraction.
+3.  `MathComponents` can have nested `MathComponents` inside. e.g. A fraction where the numerator is a square root, and the denominator as another fraction.
 More on `MathComponents` below
 4. Make sure to add the `Math` object inside a `Paragraph`

 ## Example